-Output 3.1.5 Vital Signs monitoring landscapes established in each of the six regions: The project will establish one Vital Signs Landscape in each of the six regions, and, following standardized Vital Signs protocols, conduct baseline surveys, including Vital Signs household surveys to evaluate food security conducted in collaboration with the Ethiopian Ministry of Agriculture and Natural Resource and the World Bank Living Standards Measurement Survey.
+Output 3.1.5: Vital Signs monitoring landscapes established in each of the six regions: The project will establish one Vital Signs Landscape in each of the six regions, and, following standardized Vital Signs protocols, conduct baseline surveys, including Vital Signs household surveys to evaluate food security conducted in collaboration with the Ethiopian Ministry of Agriculture and Natural Resource and the World Bank Living Standards Measurement Survey.
 This will ensure quality and standards using Vital Signs local landscape diagnostics (including land cover, soil organic carbon, vegetation structure and composition, crop and livestock productivity, above-ground carbon stocks, land degradation types, severity and causes).

-Output 3.1.6 On-going monitoring of food security and environmental benefits: The project will use the Vital Signs framework and protocols for on-going monitoring of food security and GEBs including land cover, soil organic carbon, vegetation structure and composition, crop and livestock productivity, above ground carbon stocks, land degradation types, severity and causes, effectiveness of ILM measures and impacts on ecosystems and livelihoods.
+Output 3.1.6: On-going monitoring of food security and environmental benefits: The project will use the Vital Signs framework and protocols for on-going monitoring of food security and GEBs including land cover, soil organic carbon, vegetation structure and composition, crop and livestock productivity, above ground carbon stocks, land degradation types, severity and causes, effectiveness of ILM measures and impacts on ecosystems and livelihoods.
 On-going monitoring will allow assessment of impact within each project site through comparison of outcomes before and after project inception.

 Output 3.1.7: Action research and a learning framework in place for scaling up innovation: An action research and learning program will be established to provide evidence and support for local innovation and flexibility in order to support the adoption of approaches.
 Research needs expressed by local innovation platforms and LPAs will direct the content of the action research in different regions.
 There are several small-scale innovations around institutions, integrated NRM approaches, and water-smart agricultural technologies that are happening in Ethiopia and the wider Horn of Africa.
 The primary task for action research and learning will be to gather information on innovations relevant to the project sites and to provide evidence and opportunities for scaling out and up.
 Due to the limited time of the project preparation phase, detailed activities for this output will be identified in the inception phase.
 Support for this output will be provided by the Regional Hub and other partners such as CSIRO and STAP.